HSK-ishtiaq/robokindDemo/README.md

 robokindDemo
 ============
-Example Java project using robokind basic API.
+Example Java project using RoboKind Basic API.
 For use with R50 robot.

 Classes
 -------